keplerlab/katna/README.md

 Image Module:
 -------------
-This module handles the task(s) related to smart cropping.
+This module handles the task(s) related to smart cropping and image resizing.

 The Smart image cropping is happening in way that the module identifies the best part or the area where someone focus more and interprets this information while cropping the image.